VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilaki@totsili.com**

-- ⚡ Daily fun fact: **In 1631, two London bible printers accidentally left the word "not" out of the seventh commandment, which then read, "Thou shalt commit adultery."
-This legendary book is now known as the "Wicked Bible."**
+- ⚡ Daily fun fact: **The only South East Asian country that has never been colonized by a Western Power is Thailand**

 <!-- Contact -->
 <h3 align="left">Connect with me:</h3>